The Urn of Hill, Lane and Sudderth: Large Deviations and Lattice Field Theory

 \subsection{Path integral formulation}

-As preparation we will recast the HLS process in the language of Statistical Field Theory (LFT).
-In particular, we can show that the ensemble average of any function of the process history can be found applying the following softmax average
+As preparation we will recast the HLS process in the language of a Lattice Field Theory (LFT) \cite{KERNEL=000020THEO,Franchini2024,BardellaFranchiniShort2024,BardellaFranchini2024}.
+In particular, we can demonstrate that the ensemble average of any function of the process history can be found applying the average \cite{Franchini_URNS,FranchiniMS2011}

-that is equivalent to a free energy principle applied to the action, i.e., principle of least action (although here we will take the maximum due to different sign convention).
+that is equivalent to the Free Energy Principle \cite{Friston,Friston2,PPF} applied to the Action, or the Principle of Least Action (although here we take the maximum due to a different sign convention).
 The action function is defined from its Lagrangian

 from the transition matrix of the HLS process given in the Eq. (\ref{eq:definition}) we can deduce that the probability of the event $E$ is provided by the formula

 Therefore, we could actually interpret the logarithms of the weights of the individual steps as the analogue Lagrangian for the process, and the logarithm of the full weight as the analogue action.
 For the HLS model the Lagrangian is